We recently received the following question from a reader named Sam:

-Retirement accounts are not supposed to be used like savings accounts.
+Retirement accounts are not supposed to be used as savings accounts.
 The money is meant to be used for retirement purposes only.
-So, generally speaking, you’re hit with heavy taxes and fees for withdrawing this money before age 59 1/2.
+So, generally speaking, you’re hit with heavy taxes and fees for withdrawing this money before age 59 ½.
 Typically, this includes paying income taxes on the money now plus a 10% early withdrawal penalty.

 Of course, there are some exceptions, and buying your first home is typically one of those.
 If you decide to go this route, here's how the taxes and fees break down for the most popular types of retirement accounts: